Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 Use of AWS to host a Dynamic Web App on AWS's leveraging Docker, Amazon ECR and Amazon ECS service suite.
-# 💻Host a Dynamic Web App on AWS with Docker Amzon ECR and Amazon ECS☁️
+# 💻Host a Dynamic Web App on AWS with Docker Amazon ECR and Amazon ECS☁️

 Hi!
 Welcome to my repository containing my AWS Project I've have undertaken as a Cloud Engineer and Cloud architect enthusiast⚡️: